Electrical contractors in

 Meet experience requirements

-Complete 4 years of electrical work experience under a licensed electrician for Journeyman license, or 2 years as a journeyman for Master license.
-Document experience with employer verification forms.
+Complete 4 years (8,000 hours) of electrical work experience under licensed electrician supervision.
+Document all experience with employer verification.

 Submit application

-Apply for GB-98 General Contractor license with electrical classification if planning to operate as contractor.
-Requires additional bonding and insurance requirements.
+Apply for GB-98 contractor license if performing work as independent contractor.
+Requires additional insurance, bonding, and business registration requirements.

 About This Market